-Adjuvant therapy is treatment given after surgery, and can be given to help lower the chance of cancer returning.
-Talk to your oncologist to see if adjuvant therapy with KEYTRUDA might be right for you.
+Adjuvant treatment is given after surgery, and can be given to help lower the chance of cancer returning.
+Talk to your oncologist to see if adjuvant treatment with KEYTRUDA might be right for you.

 Start the conversation by asking:

 KEYTRUDA may be a treatment option for your advanced melanoma.
 “Advanced melanoma” means that the cancer has spread or cannot be removed by surgery.